m-ressel/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 | ----- |
 | 105   |

+On average it takes 105 days for a customer to switch to an annual plan.

 ---

 **10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)**

+To split average value into shorter periods, I used method described here - https://dba.stackexchange.com/a/269076

 ```
     WITH annual AS(